TCummings03/Capstone-Final-Project/README.md

 4 -5 : $602

-From the table above, we can see that studio apartments and one bedroom apartments are similarly priced, whereas rentals with multiple bedrooms seem to have a larger difference in price.
+The table above shows that studio apartments and one bedroom apartments are similarly priced, whereas rentals with multiple bedrooms seem to have a larger difference in price.
 One would guess that the more bedrooms a rental has, the more expensive it is, and it seems like that is the general trend from the graph above.
 However, we can also notice that the difference between 1-2 bedrooms($250) is larger than the difference between 2-3 bedrooms ($200), which may suggest that 3 bedroom rentals are a better value when looking for multiple bedrooms.

 ![Bathrooms](https://github.com/TCummings03/Capstone-Data-Story/blob/master/Images/Bathrooms.png)